 The finalist teams will receive special coaching sessions prior to their final presentations.
 If teams choose to revise their final plan before the final coaching session, the business plan will be due back three days prior to the coaching session to give the coaches time to review it.
 After the coaching sessions, the final business plans will be due at least six days prior to the Final Presentations.
 The finalist teams will also be required to create a Power Point presentation for the Final Presentation.

 Teams must comply with the following criteria to be eligible for the competition.
 Please read carefully!

 - The Pam Wright Chair in Entrepreneurship Business Plan Competition is limited to teams

 that include active MTSU students or alumni as defined below:

-- MTSU students enrolled either full-time or part-time in degree programs during one or more of the following academic periods: Summer 2015, Fall 2015, or Spring 2016 at Middle Tennessee State University.
+- MTSU students must be enrolled either full-time or part-time in any school or college at Middle Tennessee State University.

-- MTSU alumni who have graduated from MTSU prior to the Summer 2015 academic period.
-MTSU Alumni from any school or college within the university are eligible to participate in the competition, not just the Jones College of Business.
+- MTSU Alumni from any school or college within the university are eligible to participate in the competition, not just the Jones College of Business.